awsdocs/amazon-athena-user-guide/doc_source/getting-started.md

 1. To create a tab for a new query, choose the plus \(**\+**\) sign in the query editor\.
 You can have up to ten query tabs open at once\.
 ![\[Choose the plus icon to create a new query.\]](http://docs.aws.amazon.com/athena/latest/ug/images/getting-started-new-query-tab.png)

+1. To close one or more query tabs, choose the arrow next to the plus sign\.
+To close all tabs at once, choose the arrow, and then choose **Close all tabs**\.
+![\[Choose the arrow icon to close one or more query tabs.\]](http://docs.aws.amazon.com/athena/latest/ug/images/close-all-query-editor-tabs.png)

 1. In the query pane, enter the following `CREATE EXTERNAL TABLE` statement\.
 The regex breaks out the operating system, browser, and browser version information from the `ClientInfo` field in the log data\.

    ```